cesiu/EBScraper/README.md

 ######Use######
-`eb_scraper.py` scans the first page (the first thirty topics) of EB's Star Wars forum.
+**eb_scraper.py** scans the first page (the first thirty topics) of EB's Star Wars forum.
 It identifies all topics it thinks are MOCs that are ready for indexing (i.e., not WIPs and not already indexed), downloads the first non-emoticon image it finds in those topics, generates thumbnails, and saves the topic name, URL, author, and image URL.
+Usage: `pypy eb_scraper.py [page min] [page max] <options>
+Options:
+- -i - Generate a thumbnail and upload it to imgur.
+- -c - Automatically classify MOCs instead of asking for confirmation.
+- -m - Include topics listed as mods but not MOCs.

-`renderer.py` takes the information saved by `eb_scraper`, translates it into BBCode, and posts it to a topic on EB (using credentials provided in an external file).
+**renderer.py** takes the information saved by `eb_scraper`, translates it into BBCode, and posts it to a topic on EB (using credentials provided in an external file).
+Usage: `pypy renderer.py <options>
+Options:
+- -u - Upload the rendered BBCode to specified EB posts.
+- -d - Dev mode.
+Run the renderer even if the entries have no image URLs.

-`classifier.py` is an experimental class that uses some very simple machine learning to attempt to figure out how to classify an MOC (the Star Wars era it pertains to, in this case).
+**classifier.py** is an experimental class that uses some very simple machine learning to attempt to figure out how to classify an MOC (the Star Wars era it pertains to, in this case).
+The classifier is used by the scraper, not as a standalone program. `pypy classifier.py` will give the option of resetting the saved classification data.